plantgenomicslab/BCH709/_episodes/Linux_Enviroment_and_command_line2.md

 `
 http://www.informatics.jax.org/downloads/mgigff3/MGI.gff3.gz
 `
+What is `.gz` ?
+`
+file MGI.gff3.gz
+`

 ### Compression
 There are several options for archiving and compressing groups of files or directories.
 Compressed files are not only easier to handle (copy/move) but also occupy less size on the disk (less than 1/3 of the original size).
 In Linux systems you can use zip, tar or gz for archiving and compressing files/directories.

-ZIP compression/extraction
+>## ZIP compression/extraction
-zip OUTFILE.zip INFILE.txt Compress INFILE.txt
+>zip OUTFILE.zip INFILE.txt Compress INFILE.txt
-zip -r OUTDIR.zip DIRECTORY Compress all files in a DIRECTORY into one archive file (OUTDIR.zip) zip -r OUTFILE.zip . -i *.txt Compress all txt files in a DIRECTORY into one archive file (OUTFILE.zip) unzip SOMEFILE.zip
+>zip -r OUTDIR.zip DIRECTORY Compress all files in a DIRECTORY into one archive file (OUTDIR.zip)
+>zip -r OUTFILE.zip . -i \*.txt Compress all txt files in a DIRECTORY into one archive file (OUTFILE.zip)

-Decompress a file Task 1.9: Zip AT_genes.gff file located in the tutorials directory.
-Check the file size before and after zip compression (Hint: use ls –lh to check file sizes). zip AT_genes.gff.zip AT_genes.gff
+>unzip SOMEFILE.zip
+{: checklist}

+>## TAR compression/extraction
-Is there any size difference before and after compressing?
-Y/N tar (tape archive) utility saves many files together into a single archive file, and restores individual files from the archive.
+>tar (tape archive) utility saves many files together into a single archive file, and restores individual files from the archive.
 It also includes automatic archive compression/decompression options and special features for incremental and full backups. tar -cvf OUTFILE.tar INFILE archive INFILE tar -czvf OUTFILE.tar.gz INFILE